The Commandery, Worcester

 Worcester Cathedral's website has a useful precis of the role of Worcester during the wars, and a downloadable self guided civil war walk around the town here.
 The Battlefields Trust occasionally put on walking tours of the battlefield, these are listed on their events page.

 Fort Royal Park, located behind the Commandery, gives splendid views over the city and the Malvern hills.
+This was the site of a sconce during the wars.
 There are some replica cannons and a memorial to the battle.

 For those more local, the Battle of Worcester Society host a number of lectures about the Civil Wars (in general) at the Commandery.
 Details from their website.